Dogmatix: Character synopsis

 Dogmatix is the only animal among the main characters of the series.
-His role is minor and funny in most of the stories, significant mainly as a 'bone' of contention between Asterix and Obelix as to whether he should be allowed to accompany them on their adventures.
+His role is minor and funny in most of the stories, serving mainly as a 'bone' of contention between Asterix and Obelix as to whether he should be allowed to accompany them on their adventures.
 However, he is often seen doing something interesting in the background and occasionally fulfills an important part of the plot.
 In the words of the authors, Dogmatix is the only known "canine ecologist": he loves trees and howls in distress whenever one is damaged.
 Despite his small size, he is quite fearless.
 He has drunk the magic potion on a number of occasions, but his favourite treat is to 'chew a bone'.

 A dog similar to Dogmatix appeared in page 28 of Asterix & the Golden Sickle.
 Dogmatix first appears in Asterix and the Banquet.
 Sitting outside a butcher's shop in Lutetia, he observes Asterix and Obelix go in.
 He then follows them all around Gaul, appearing in nearly every panel of the remainder of the story.
-The two men do not notice him until the very end when he finally attracts Obelix's attention at the closing banquet and is given a pat on the head and a bone.
-He was meant to be a one-off character (hence his leaving the village in the final picture) but he was so effective it was decided to bring him back.
+The two men do not notice him until the very end, when he finally attracts Obelix's attention at the closing banquet and is given a pat on the head and a bone.
+Goscinny's original script simply specified that a little dog sat next to the butcher's shop: it was Uderzo who came up with the idea of including the dog for the rest of the story.

+The dog was meant to be a one-off character (hence his leaving the village in the final picture after Obelix gives him a bone) but he was so effective it was decided to bring him back.
 Pilote, the magazine that published Asterix, held a contest to find a name for the dog.
 Hundreds of suggestions were received.
 The winning name, Idéfix, was submitted by Hervé Ambroise, Dominique and Anne Boucard, and Rémi Dujat.
+Goscinny and Uderzo found the name Idéfix appropriate because, in Asterix and the Banquet, the dog's "fixed idea", and his reason for following Asterix and Obelix, had been to obtain a bone from them.

 In the next adventure, Asterix and Cleopatra, Dogmatix is given his name and plays a more active role.
 Asterix and Obelix argue about whether or not Dogmatix should accompany them to Egypt, but he proves his worth by following the Gauls into a pyramid in which they were lost and guiding them out safely.

 Like many dogs, Dogmatix is protective of his master, especially when he falls for, or is shown affection by, beautiful young women.
 In Asterix the Legionary he makes clear his loathing for Panacea with whom Obelix had fallen in love.
 He shows the same attitude to Influenza in Asterix and Caesar's Gift and Melodrama in Asterix and the Great Divide.
 However, despite his loyalty to his master, Dogmatix has been shown to side with Asterix in arguments on various occasions, such as in Asterix and the Soothsayer and Obelix and Co.